Judiciary of Kenya: Judicial Service Commission

 An independent Judicial Service Commission has been set up to handle the appointment of judges.
 They will recommend a list of persons to be appointed as judges by the President.

 Chief Justice

 The Chief Justice of Kenya is the head of the Judiciary, the President of the Supreme Court and the Chairperson of the Judicial Service Commission.
-The chief justice is appointed by the country's President on the recommendation of the Judicial Service Commission and subject to the approval of the National Assembly.
+The Chief Justice is deputised in his/her functions by the Deputy Chief Justice who is also the Vice President of the Supreme Court.
+The Chief Justice and the Deputy Chief Justice are appointed by the country's President on the recommendation of the Judicial Service Commission and subject to the approval of the National Assembly.

 The current Chief Justice is Martha Koome, who was appointed to the office by President Uhuru Kenyatta after the previous Chief Justice, David Kenani Maraga, retired on 12 January 2021.

+The Deputy Chief Justice is Philomena Mbete Mwilu.

+Chief Registrar

+The Chief Registrar of the Judiciary is the chief administrator and accounting officer of the Judiciary.
+The Chief Registrar also serves as the Secretary of the Judicial Service Commission and the Secretary to the National Council on the Administration of Justice.
+The Chief Registrar is appointed by the Judicial Service Commission.

+The current Chief Registrar is Anne Atieno Amadi, who was appointed to the office in January 2014, succeeding Hon Gladys Boss Shollei.